mattermost/docs/source/install/troubleshooting.rst

 (Gfycat) What to do if gifs are not loading even though they show up in the emoji picker?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-1. Check if the server has access to the gfycat servers if it's behind a proxy or firewall blocking outgoing connections.
+1. Check whether the server has access to the Gfycat servers.
+It may be behind a proxy or firewall which is blocking outgoing connections.
 2. Check whether the server reaches the link metadata timeout (see **System Console > Experimental > Link Metadata Timeout**).